|

 Newsletter Magazine, Nimble Needle Treasures and Quilters’ Journal, were

+the learning tools in the beginning, in the early 1970s.
 It was in the late 70s before I had the opportunity to meet the

-editors and authors of these publications."
+editors and authors of these publications.

 5) What

 aspect of study were you most passionate about at first?
+How has this changed over time and why?

 "From the beginning my interest was in answering the

+question – where did this needlework, styles and techniques come from?
 In the early 70s there were few sources other than those mentioned

 above.
 Over time museums